 The existence of this right for non-participants has implications for parties applying for court rulings on jurisdiction pre-award.
 As the Commercial Court confirmed in Armada v Schiste Oil, if AA 1996, s 72 is engaged, no application can be made under AA 1996, s 32.
 See News Analysis: Rare judgment from Commercial Court on scope of AA 1996, s 32 and its interaction with AA 1996, s 72 (Armada Ship Management v Schiste Oil And Gas Nigeria).

 To be entitled to use AA 1996, s 72, a party must not:

 acknowledge the arbitration clause, or

-participate in that part of the proceedings which determines the tribunal’s jurisdiction or which deals with the substantive merits
+participate in that part of the proceedings which determines the tribunal’s jurisdiction or which deals

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.